Upper bounds on the solutions to $n = p+m^2$: Introduction

+If the Siegel zero does not exist, then the $(1-\beta)\log N$ term in \eqref{6} is removed and the resultant bound holds for all $N/2 < n \le N$ except for at most $\ll N^{1-\delta}$ of these integers.
 Note that $\delta$ and $\delta_1$ are fixed, where $0 < \delta \le 0.0025$ and $0 < \delta_{1} \le 0.000025$, as defined in \emph{\S 1.2}. \end{thm} Although we have not proven Conjecture~\ref{HL} (which is unlikely to be proven in the current state of knowledge anyway), our results are of interest.
 The upper bounds in Theorem~\ref{result1} involve $\mathscr{P}(n)$ (just like Conjecture~\ref{HL} does), the treatment of the conjectural Siegel zero is explicit, the cardinality of the exceptional set in \eqref{6} is rather small since it is contained within the cardinality of the exceptional set given by Br\"{u}nner, Perelli, and Pintz \cite{2} (see our \S 1.1).
 Moreover, under the likely assumption that the Siegel zero $\beta$ does not exist, the upper bound in \eqref{A} has no exceptions.